Njokimary/Contact-Inquiryfrontend/README.md

 This project is the frontend prototype for a new contact form feature to be integrated into Dawit Insurance Agency's existing web application.
 The frontend is developed using React and provides a user-friendly interface for users to submit inquiries to the support team.
 The data from the contact form is sent to a Laravel backend for processing and storage.

 ## Implemented Features
-Contact Form Interface: A simple and intuitive contact form for users to send inquiries.\n Client-Side Validation: Ensures that required fields (name, email, message) are correctly filled out before submission.\n Form Submission: Sends form data to the Laravel backend API endpoint.\n User Feedback: Provides feedback to users upon successful submission or encountered errors.\n Responsive Design: Ensures the interface is user-friendly across various devices.
+Contact Form Interface: A simple and intuitive contact form for users to send inquiries.

+Client-Side Validation: Ensures that required fields (name, email, message) are correctly filled out before submission.

+Form Submission: Sends form data to the Laravel backend API endpoint.

+User Feedback: Provides feedback to users upon successful submission or encountered errors.

+Responsive Design: Ensures the interface is user-friendly across various devices.

 ## Project Setup